aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 just a moment, please...

 Token ID: XXXXXXXXXXXXXXXXXXXXXXXX
-Issued at: 2020-12-21 18:20:47 JST
+Issued: Apr 5, 2023 at 6:55 pm JST
-Expires: 2021-12-21 18:20:47 JST
+Expires: Apr 4, 2024 at 6:55 pm JST

 Token ID: XXXXXXXXXXXXXXXXXXXXXXXX
-Issued at: 2020-12-23 15:59:02 JST
+Issued: Apr 6, 2023 at 12:14 pm JST
-Expires: 2021-12-23 15:59:02 JST
+Expires: Apr 5, 2024 at 12:14 pm JST
 ```

 ### Revoking the Access Token

-You can revoke the access token with `revoke_singularity_token`.
+You can revoke the access token with `singularity enterprise delete token`.
 Specify the Token ID you want to remove as an argument from the list of access tokens displayed in `list_singularity_tokens` command.
-You must enter the ABCI password to revoke the access token.

 ```
-[username@es1 ~]$ revoke_singularity_token <Token ID>
+[username@es1 ~]$ singularity enterprise delete token <Token ID>
-ABCI portal password :
-just a moment, please...
+INFO:    Revoking token XXXXXXXXXXXXXXXXXXXXXXXX [username@es1 list_singularity_tokens]$
 ```